openstates/openstates-scrapers/README.rst

 To stay up to date and communicate with other contributors to the project visit the `Fifty State Project Google Group <http://groups.google.com/group/fifty-state-project>`_.

-For an editable overview of each state's progress visit the `Sunlight Labs Wiki <http://wiki.sunlightlabs.com/index.php/State_Legislation_Page>`_.
+For an overview of each state's progress visit the `Fifty State Project Dev Server <http://fiftystates-dev.sunlightlabs.com>`_.

 Project Goals
 -------------